jenkins-x/jx-docs/content/en/v3/admin/platforms/on-premises/vault.md

 *  <a href="/v3/guides/operator/"
     target="github" class="btn bg-primary text-light"
-    title="install the git operator to setup Jenkins X in your cluster"> Install the git operator
+    title="install the git operator to setup JayeX in your cluster"> Install the git operator
   </a> from inside a git clone of the git repository you created above.